Rock Hill woman sent $5K in cash to bail scam. But this story has a happy ending

 The Herald is not identifying the woman involved in the latest scam attempt for safety reasons.

-Rock Hill officers did not stop when they were able to keep the woman’s money from being lost on Monday.
-Officers contacted the Charlotte-Mecklenburg Police Department to find out who is behind the scam in North Carolina.
+Rock Hill officers on Monday contacted the Charlotte-Mecklenburg Police Department to find out who is behind the bond scam in North Carolina.
 No arrests have been made, but the case remains active in both Carolinas, Bollinger said.

 Comments